NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - Caching makes use of persistent memory to reduce CPU load in the servers and to decrease network bandwidth usage.
   - Compression uses CPU cycles in both ends of the network to decrease network bandwidth usage.
   - CDNs use a network of distributed servers to reduce the distance data has to travel to reach users.
+  - Bundling sacrifices some caching opportunities to reduce latency by eliminating back-and-forth network requests.
+  - Images and webfont sizes can be reduced by choosing the right formats and by proper resizing.
-  - Reductions in client-side code size can be achieved by:
+  - Client-side code size can be reduced by:
     - Using tooling, like bundling and minification, which make build systems more complex and more resource intensive,
     - Choosing dependencies mindfully,
     - Shifting work from the client to the server, sometimes incurring network overhead.
-  - Reductions in client-side CPU usage can be achieved by being mindful of how browsers function to not accidentally overload them with work.
+  - Client-side CPU usage can be reduced by:
+    - Being mindful as developers of how browsers function to not accidentally overload them with work,
+    - Using client-side routing in large applications, which adds complexity and increases client-side code size,
+    - Using WebAssembly for compute intensive tasks.
 - In chapter 3, we explored optimization techniques that reduce wasting of time by scheduling work smartly:
   - The client can respond fast to user events as long as long running client-side code doesn't block the main thread.
   - Pages can load faster with: